 - 1. Same causes as 1st degree AVB common in inferior wall MI - 2.
-Increased parasympathetic tone - 3.
-Drug effects - 4.
+Increased parasympathetic tone - Drug effects - 4.
 May be a normal variant in some (athletes)

 - 1. Patients may be asymptomatic because ventricular rate usually remains nearly normal and CO is not significantly affected. - 2.
 Frequent dropped beats creating a ventricular bradycardia may decrease cardiac output - 3.
-Observe for progression of block
+Mobitz I is much more commonly seen in association with acute inferior MI often with progression from 1st degree to 2nd degree (Mobitz I) and sometimes to 3rd degree AV block.